tornadocash/tornado-relayer/README.md

 In that case you will need to add https termination yourself because browsers with default settings will prevent https tornado.cash UI from submitting your request over http connection

+## Run own RPC nodes

+It is strongly recommended that you use your own RPC nodes.
+Instruction on how to run full nodes can be found [here](https://github.com/feshchenkod/rpc-nodes).

 ## Architecture

 1. TreeWatcher module keeps track of Account Tree changes and automatically caches the actual state in Redis and emits `treeUpdate` event to redis pub/sub channel